 - After the proposal is submitted, faculty will be asked for one paragraph on whether, and if so, how the proposed research integrates with their own projects and if so what will be the separate intellectual property of the SESUR student.

-What is expected of me as a mentor?
+What is expected of me as a SESUR mentor?

-There are a number of expectations for graduate student and postdoctoral mentors working with students.
+There are a number of expectations for graduate student and postdoctoral mentors as well as faculty mentors.
 All mentors are required to do the following:

 - Faculty must meet the undergraduate researcher at least 3 times during the summer with a suggested frequency of every other week.

-- Attend your mentee’s presentation in EARTH 100 during spring quarter (SESUR mentors only).
+- Attend your mentee’s presentation in SUSTAIN 100 during spring quarter (SESUR mentors only).

-- Participate in the School of Earth, Energy & Environmental Sciences Mentoring in Research Workshop during Spring Quarter.
+- Participate in the Mentoring in Research Workshop during Spring Quarter.
 Mentors are required to participate in one workshop session.
 (Mentors who have participated in a previous mentoring workshop are excused from this requirement.)

-- Attend your mentee’s final research presentation at SURPS, the School's Undergrad Research Symposium, ASURPS, the SES Research Review, or at a professional meeting such as the AGU fall meeting.
+- Attend your mentee’s final research presentation at the School's Undergraduate Research Symposium, ASURPS, the SES Research Review, or at a professional meeting such as the AGU fall meeting.
 (SURGE mentors only: Attend your mentee’s final research presentation at the SURGE Symposium in August).

-The SESUR stipends come from VPUE/UAR and they have eliminated the travel and supply funds for students from the department grants in 2019.
-We do not want this to impact undergraduate research, so if a faculty member can not support the expenses and if this will limit a faculty member's ability to host a SESUR student, please contact Jennifer Saltzman.
-We have limited funds set aside if need be.
+For SESUR mentees, if a faculty member can not support the expenses and if this will limit a faculty member's ability to host a SESUR student, please contact Jennifer Saltzman.
+We have limited funds set aside.